sendwithus/docs/v1/il8n.md

 ### How it works

-Sendwithus handles internationalization by using *pybabel* style string wrapping.
+Sendwithus handles internationalization by using *Jinja2* style trans blocks.

 The easiest way to set up templates for translation is to use the trans block syntax.
 A string can be marked for translation by simply wrapping it in a trans block.
 For example, the internationalized version of `Hello World` is `{% trans %}Hello World{% endtrans %}`.
 Variables in trans block can be added like normal template variables.
 For example `Hello {{ name }}` will become `{% trans %}Hello {{ name }}{% endtrans %}`.
 Multiple variables can be used in the same trans block.